-- 1. Verify that the sections pertaining to theory of operation and programming, (Chapter 1 and Chapter 3), have been reviewed and applied to system requirements. - 2.
+- Verify that the sections pertaining to theory of operation and programming (Chapter 1 and Chapter 3) have been reviewed and applied to system requirements.
+Verify that the L/O cables are properly terminated for the input /output - 2.
 Verify that the I/O cables are properly terminated for the input/output connectors.
-Refer to Connector Configuration on page 39 for connector descriptions.
+Refer to "Connector Configuration" on page 35 for connector descriptions.